celery/celery/docs/django/first-steps-with-django.rst

-Note that this example project layout is suitable for larger projects, for simple projects you may use a single contained module that defines both the app and tasks, like in the :ref:`tut-firsteps` tutorial.
+Note that this example project layout is suitable for larger projects, for simple projects you may use a single contained module that defines both the app and tasks, like in the :ref:`tut-celery` tutorial.

 Let's break down what happens in the first module, first we import absolute imports from the future, so that our